Psychologist

 Traumatic Stress is the result of massive acute stress, the effects of which can reverberate through our systems for years.
 Posttraumatic stress disorder is treatable and reversible and usually requires professional aid.

 The most common types of stress and anxiety problems are defined by the DSM 1V-TR of the American Psychiatric Association (APA).
-The following indicates some of the more common stress related disorders.

 Coping With Stress